Tools & calculators

 The very reasonable $95 p.a. annual fee has two components – a basic fee of $40 plus a rewards program service fee of $55.
 Plus you can have up to three supplementary cardholders to help you earn those valuable points.
 All good news so far.
 Unfortunately, you’ll pay $65 p.a. ($10 + $55) for each and every additional card as well as the $95 for your own, so you need to be pretty sure your partner/child/parent is going to earn enough points to offset the steep cost.
 Even at an optimistic value of 1.5 cents per QFF point, each supplementary cardholder needs to spend $4,333 per year before they enter positive territory.

 Most cards – even rewards cards – don’t charge for additional cardholders, so ANZ is going out on a limb with this high charge.

 Big points boost to get you started

-That’s all down the track in the second year, however, because at first it’s handout heaven, with 25,000 points injected into your account provided you spend$2,500 in 3 months.
+Even if you do need at least one supplementary card, the cost is more than covered in the first year by the 25,000 points you’ll receive, provided you make at least one purchase, no matter how small, during the first three months.
 You could use the 25,000 points for three one-way economy flights between Sydney and Melbourne.
 You’ll need to be a new ANZ cardholder to qualify for the bonus points, not just switching from another ANZ card.

 Complimentary Qantas Frequent Flyer membership

-Qantas charge a $89.50 joining fee for new entrants to their frequent flyer program, but ANZ will pay this fee on behalf of a cardholder who is not already a member.
+Qantas charge an $89.50 joining fee for new entrants to their frequent flyer program, but ANZ will pay this fee on behalf of a cardholder who is not already a member.

 Reasonable points earning rate for a Visa card, but it’s capped